ocaml/ocaml.org/data/planet/mega-nerd/rip-nedit.md

 <p>
-For serious programmers, the text editor they user is an intensely personal thing.
+For serious programmers, the text editor they use is an intensely personal thing.
 Try suggesting to an Emacs user that they should switch to Vim or vice-versa.
 Most would shudder at the thought.